2020 Maine Black Bears football team

 The 2020 Maine Black Bears football team represented the University of Maine in the 2020–21 NCAA Division I FCS football season.
 They played their home games at Alfond Stadium.
 They were a member of the Colonial Athletic Association.
 They were led by second-year head coach Nick Charlton.

 On July 17, 2020, the Colonial Athletic Association announced that it would not play fall sports due to the COVID-19 pandemic.
 However, the conference is allowing the option for teams to play as independents for the 2020 season if they still wish to play in the fall.

-Previous season

-The Black Bears finished the 2019 season 6–6, 4–4 in CAA play to finish in a four-way tie for fifth place.
+Transfers

+Outgoing

+Over the off-season, Maine lost nine players through the transfer portal.

+Incoming

+Over the off-season, Maine added eighteen players through the transfer portal.

 Schedule

 The CAA released its spring conference schedule on October 27, 2020.